Goal 14: Policies, processes and practices

 Fresh-water ecosystems

+We offer free educational programmes on fresh-water ecosystems, including water irrigation practices and water management/conservation, aimed at benefiting local and national communities.
 For example, Prof. Jamie Woodward’s research on microplastic accumulation in UK waterways has been highly influential.
 His work has been shared and co-developed with local anglers (Tame Rivers Anglers) and charities (Rivers Trust and Friends of the Earth) to shape UK policy and raise public awareness.
-This has been achieved through engaging videos, BBC documentaries with a global audience, and educational resources for school children.
+The research has been made accessible locally and nationally via educational material; engaging videos, BBC documentaries with a global audience, TedX lectures.
+Alongisde educational resources for school children, such as the ‘Teach Me in 10’ educational resource on microplastics in rivers.
+Which is part of a series where leading scientists talk us through a scientific concept in 10 minutes, making science accessible for all.

 In addition, our peatland restoration efforts, led by Professor Martin Evans, focus on flood mitigation and reducing greenhouse gases.
 This work is conducted in collaboration with Moors for the Future, the National Trust, the Environment Agency, United Utilities, Yorkshire Peat Partnership, and other partners.